Most search optimization for blog posts revolves around non-technical aspects.

 Google allocates a crawl budget to every website, based on their Page Rank (it’s an internal metric used by Google search team, not the one that you see).

 If you waste your valuable budget on links that don’t even exist, then the bandwidth to scan important URLs will become limited, ultimately meaning, search engines dismiss it and people might not find your latest blog post as easily.

 So, either create a user-friendly 404 page that shows your brand’s personality or 301 redirect the 404 error page to a relevant page on your website to preserve link juice.

-In their analysis, HubSpot found that their 404 page was actually resolving a 200 response instead of a 404 server response.
-This means that they were asking Google to crawl and index their 404 page.
+In their analysis, HubSpot found that their 404 pages were actually resolving a 200 response instead of a 404 server response.
+This means that they were asking Google to crawl and index their 404 pages.

 Moreover, they also found many incorrect inbound links from other websites.
 For example, their URL – http://www.hubspot.com/products/inbound-marketing/ had 370 links (including a .gov link).
 And, such a page didn’t even exist on their website!